MicroStrategy/rest-api-docs/docs/common-workflows/manage-calendar-objects/retrieve-a-list-of-calendars-definitions.md

 Response Code: 200 (calendars' definitions are returned successfully.)

-## 2. Retrieve a List of Calendars' Definitions within a Changeset
+## 2. Retrieve a list of calendars' definitions within a changeset

 You want the definitions of all available calendars in the configuration project.